View Javadoc

 403 /**

-404 * Increase the contents of a stack-provided associative-array element by an
+404 * Takes the modulus of the contents of an indexed array by an adjustment value;

-405 * adjustment value; assigns the result to the array and pushes the result onto
+405 * assigns the result to the array and pushes the result onto the stack.

 412 */